"Human life:" Any living cell or group of cells containing human DNA. A

 "...
 91.4% of abortions were performed at ≤13 weeks’ gestation; a smaller number of abortions (7.2%) were performed at 14–20 weeks’ gestation, and even fewer (1.3%) were performed at ≥21 weeks’ gestation."

-Abortions later than 20 or 21 weeks gestation are generally prohibited by state and provincial medical associations throughout North America, except for situations that threaten the life of the woman.
+Abortions later than 20 or 21 weeks gestation are generally prohibited by state and provincial medical associations throughout North America, except for situations that threaten the life of the woman, or sometimes when the pregnancy started as a result of rape or incest.

 Enyart Live Abortion Clock" on his web site.
 It lists the total number of